 In this digital age it is easy for owners to advertise and rent out their own homes.
 Anyone can put a listing on Craigslist, or Zillow and find a prospective tenant.
 Being a landlord can’t be that hard.
+There can be a lot of misconceptions about working in the real estate industry, which is why getting the right advice and guidance from professionals such as Thomas Mensendiek could get you onto the right path and avoid making any mistakes (although you will learn from them if you do end up doing this), even if you want to become a tenant.
+There are a lot of questions that you may want answering, so it is best to do a bit of research and speak to people who know what they are talking about.
+There’s no harm in asking for help, especially if it is going to be positive.
 List the house, put a tenant in it and relax while the rents come rolling in.
 So, why use a property manager?
 What value is in it?
 Is it worth the cost?
 Below are 5 reasons a (good) property manager will make life easier and make the rental experience smoother.

 2. The Lease – Lease laws change every single year.
 Property managers ensure that the lease is current and has been approved by an attorney.
 Leases are designed to protect owners and tenants alike.
 Bear Paw takes this a step further and includes a section for owners to spell out how they want the house maintained, the ins and outs of the homes, the quirks that the tenant needs to know about.
 Did you know that property managers are licensed real estate brokers and that they are required by law to use a legally approved lease?